oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

   * password change
   * logout at the authorization server

-Refresh tokens should expire if the client has been inactive for some time.
+Refresh tokens SHOULD expire if the client has been inactive for some time,i.e. the refresh token has not been used to obtain fresh access tokens for some time.
+The expiration time is at the discretion of the authorization server.
+It might be a global value or determined based on the client policy or the grant associated with the refresh token (and its sensitivity).